 Alexis Templeton Studio is a year round purveyor of the finest and most rare bean-to-bar chocolate.
 Alexis features craft makers such as Fresco.
 They source chocolate beans from around the world – from Peru to Papua New Guinea.

-Scroll down for chocolate tasting instructions – and for information on the Chocolate Club!
+Scroll down for chocolate tasting instructions – and for information on our chocolate tasting flights!

 Exceptional chocolate is created through a series of events.
 Change any one event and the outcome is a new creation.
 We meticulously control these events, changing them purposefully to create new chocolate experiences.
 We make only pure, dark chocolate using three ingredients: cocoa beans, cane sugar, and cocoa butter.
 Our chocolate collection is free of dairy, nut, soy and gluten.